 - For a midsize house, a drawing room of 13 to 14 feet in width, 16 to 18 feet in length can give you the liberty to separate your formal living room from the dining area.

-- Larger drawing rooms, say of, 15 to 18 feet (plus) in width, 20 to 22 feet (plus) in length is an ideal size for the purpose of a large family room in a luxury home.
+- Larger drawing rooms, say of, 15 to 18 feet (plus) in width, 20 to 22 feet (plus) in length is an ideal size for the purpose of a large in a luxury home.
 Large living/ drawing rooms though gives you the easy to fill space with larger sized furniture, sometimes if not planned properly the entire setup may go haywire and the room may look either cluttered or have empty pockets.

 Sofa sizes and a few examples:

-There is a tempting array of sofas in the market to chose from.
+There is a tempting array of sofas in the to chose from.
 All you need to do is determine whether you want to go for a contemporary setting or you want to stand your ground with a traditional style.

 Just to give you a headstart, you can easily spot a contemporary sofa by its low back and small arms.
 It is often low to the ground, on exposed metal or wooden legs.
 Seriously a cool option against a traditional sofa, resplendent with scroll arms, a buttoned back, decorative turned legs and polished brass castors.